 The installation of flexible solar panels is extremely easy.
 Most panels are simply taped or stuck to a surface using an adhesive or double-sided tape (usually included in your kit).
 So, there’s no need to drill holes into your vehicle to mount your flexible solar panels.

 For example, eArc panels come with a roll of very high bond double sided adhesive tape and polycarbonate strips.
 If you install using the adhesive tape, you get a low profile and secure bond on smooth surfaces with no bumps or dips.
 Simply peel and stick.

 Flexible Solar Panels Are Only Attached With Tape

 While the ease of installation is an advantage, the fact that flexible solar panels are only attached with adhesive or double-sided tape means they aren’t as well fixed as other panels.
 Alternatively, you can secure the panel using bolts or screws through eyelets in the panel.

 Flexible Solar Panels Can Be Damaged By Impact

 No solar panels are damage proof, but some flexible solar panels are more prone to damage by impact.
 For example, if there’s a hail storm or somebody accidentally steps on the panels, the cells can suffer damage because there’s no glass to protect them.

-That said, there are some flexible solar panels that feature tough designs which can withstand impact, such as the Gioco panels.
+That said, there are some flexible solar panels that feature tough designs which can withstand impact.
 The eArc panels are also tough - they have been hail tested with ice stones of 35mm diameter and 200g mass at 39.5m per sec.

 The except of this rule is the Solbain range, which have the unique advantage that they can be walked on!